Return to the search form Return to your search results

 The application process requires:

 After receiving an Acceptance email for the course, students will have a window of time to review all details and costs before confirming their spot.
-This involves submitting a Confirmation of Participation Form to the Study Abroad Portal (provided at acceptance) and confirms both their spot on the course and their committment to the course costs.
+This involves submitting a Confirmation of Participation Form to the Study Abroad Portal (provided at acceptance) and confirms both their spot on the course and their commitment to the course costs.

 All students preparing to study abroad should review the following: